randomshots/Dristi/README.md

 # Dristi

-Welcome to the unofficial Dristi repository, where you can view your previous updates
+Welcome to the official Dristi repository, where you can view your previous updates